-$SK = \frac{(\text{median} - \text{mean})}{s}$
+$$SK = \frac{(\text{median} - \text{mean})}{s}$$

 If the measure of skewness is zero, the distribution is normally distributed, as in the first figure below, a case where the mean is equal to the median.
 If mean is greater than the median, the distribution is negatively skewed, or skewed to the left, that is the longer tail of the distribution is to the left as in the second figure below.
-If mean is less than the median, the distribution is positively skewed, or skewed to the distribution is to the right, that is the longer tail of the distribution is positively skewed.
+If mean is less than the median, the distribution is positively skewed, or skewed to the right, that is the longer tail of the distribution is to the right as in the third figure below.